-Source: Rocky Mountain Institute (2023), NREL (2023), ERA analysis.
+Source: Rocky Mountain Institute (2023), 149NREL (2023), 150 IEA(2024), 151 CSIRO(2024), 152 ERA analysis.

-Note: ERA analysis of the forecasts price changes from 2022 to 2030, converted into a compounded annual growth rate.
-RMI: Rocky Mountain Institute; BNEF: Bloomberg New Energy Finance; GS: Goldman Sachs; NREL: National Renewable Energy Lab.
+Note: ERA analysis of the forecast price changes from 2022 to 2030, converted into a compounded annual growth rate.
+RMI: Rocky Mountain Institute; BNEF: Bloomberg New Energy Finance; GS: Goldman Sachs; NREL: National Renewable Energy Lab; IEA: International Energy Agency; CSIRO: Commonwealth Science and Industrial Research Organisation.

 There is a large degree of dispersion of forecasts, however the consensus from the data sample is for battery costs to decrease over time.
-The ERA uses the arithmetic mean of the estimates (8.0 per cent) to form its expectation of capital cost changes until the next BRCP WEM Procedure review reassesses this estimate.
+The ERA uses the arithmetic mean of the estimates (7.8 per cent) to form its expectation of capital cost changes until the next BRCP WEM Procedure review reassesses this estimate.
+For robustness and considering stakeholder concerns, the ERA has also considered using the median (7.1 per cent) and the trimmed mean (7.1 per cent) as a combination forecast method.

-GHD's analysis suggests that the capital cost component exposed to this cost change is likely to be approximately 55 per cent of total capital costs, such that the overall cost decline is approximately 4.4 per cent (8.0 per cent x 55 per cent) per year.
-This requires these cost declines to be factored into the BRCP to reduce investor reluctance in building capacity sooner.
+GHD's analysis suggests that the capital cost component exposed to this cost change is likely to be approximately 55 per cent of total capital costs of the first year, such that the overall cost decline is approximately 4.3 per cent (7.8 per cent x 55 per cent).
+However, as battery cells become a smaller proportion of total costs over time, this 55 per cent figure will decline.